SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Asset_Management/Installing_Asset_Management_app.md

 ### Configuring the 'import new assets' button

-Before the *Import new assets from Excel* button on the [*Complete assets overview* page](xref:Working_with_Asset_Management#the-complete-assets-overview-page) button is functional, you need to configure an on-click action.
+Before the *Import new assets from Excel* button on the [*Complete assets overview* page](xref:Working_with_Asset_Management#the-complete-assets-overview-page) is functional, you need to configure an on-click action.

 1. Click the hamburger button in the top-left corner to fully expand the sidebar.